 I have used the terminology I am familiar with - the live conductor is called the 'active' and the return conductor is called 'neutral'.
 The safety conductor is called 'earth' or sometimes 'earth ground' (particularly in the US).
 These terms differ, so make sure that you know what they are called where you live.

-The basic idea of an electrical safety earth (or ground) are pretty much the same everywhere.
+The basic idea of an electrical safety earth (or ground) is pretty much the same everywhere, but the details can vary widely.
 The case (chassis) of the equipment (and except for special situations, the internal electronics) is connected to an earth pin on the mains outlet.
-This is then connected through the house wiring and switchboard to an electrically solid earth point, which is commonly a (copper) water pipe, or a stake buried deep into the ground.
+This is then connected through the house wiring and switchboard to an electrically solid earth point, which is commonly a copper water pipe (no longer allowed in Australia or NZ), or an approved earth stake buried deep into the ground.

 Should a fault develop within the equipment that causes the active (live) conductor to come into contact with the chassis, the fault current will flow to earth, and the equipment or main switchboard fuse or circuit breaker will blow.
 This protects the user from electric shock, bypassing the dangerous current directly to earth, rather than through the body of the unsuspecting poor bastard who just touched it.
-If this experience does not kill, it will invariably enrich the vocabulary, but regrettably the new words will be useless in polite company.
+If this experience does not kill, it will invariably enrich the vocabulary.

 Earth leakage circuit breakers (RCD - residual current detectors - see below) measure the current in the active and neutral conductors.
 If these differ by more than a few milliamps, the circuit is disconnected.
 The principle is simple - if the current in the two wires differs, some of it must be going somewhere that is undesirable, so the supply is interrupted almost instantly.
 While these are mandatory in some countries (or under some circumstances), it is best not to rely on any advanced technique, but provide a system that is intrinsically safe - this is extremely difficult in reality.